mosbuma/fietsberaad-veiligstallen-app/README.md

 ## Deploying the app

-The app is deployed to a test server at the moment: https://veiligstallen.addbrainz.com/
+The app is deployed to a test server at the moment: https://beta.veiligstallen.nl/

 Deploy a new version using these commands:

-    ssh parkman@veiligstallen.addbrainz.com
+    ssh parkman@beta.veiligstallen.nl
     cd fietsberaad-veiligstallen-app
     ./scripts/remote/update-veiligstallen.sh